Hi Tech & Digital Centre

 DIGITAL AND MEDIA

 With manufacturing in mind, the engineering room is operational and include the latest CNC machining technology taking students on a journey from essential skills through to the latest programming and digital skills required in a modern manufacturing environment.
-Additionally, there are dedicated suites for Photonics and Microelectronics training.
+Additionally, there are dedicated suites for Photonics and Microelectronics training, as well as state of the art materials testing.

 Another unique feature of the Centre is the screening suite.
 This 4K projector, 7.1 surround sound setup, with 100 seats, delivers a true digital cinematic experience.
 Whether you are studying film, photography, gaming, or perhaps you want to host a conference here, this suite will deliver on a wide array of purposes.
 With today’s world being so digitally connected, the Hi Tech & Digital Centre is too.
 The screening suite hosts the ability to cast to all of the 4K screens in the building, which opens up a world of possibilities when it comes to events and exhibitions.